binder-project/binder-docs/markdown/custom-deployments.md

 This will initiate a series of steps that launch the `build` and `deploy` servers and the `logging` and `db` services, and creates a Kubernetes cluster.

 Respond to each prompt.
 You can leave most settings as is, though you may need to change them if e.g. you are running your own database or logging services.
-In the final step, when picking how large you'd like to make your Kubernetes cluster, remember that *launching a cluster costs real money* and make sure to research hourly instance [costs](https://cloud.google.com/compute/pricing).
+In the final step, when picking the size of your Kubernetes cluster, remember that *launching a cluster costs real money* and make sure to research hourly instance [costs](https://cloud.google.com/compute/pricing).

 After the launch, use the following command to make the binder web client visible on port 80.